julianlam/feps/fep/fe34/fep-fe34.md

 ## Authorization

-Authorization is the process of veryfing permission to [create, read, update or delete](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) an object.
+Authorization is the process of verifying permission to [create, read, update or delete](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) an object.

 ### Ownership